 Pam Didner: So you have a checklist that you work with your customers?

 Geoff Atkinson: No checklists.
 That sounds like something an agency would do.
 That’s quite outdated, and they like to make it overly complex and that we have to do these 500 things for you to be successful.
 And we have to do them for you.
 There’s no checklist.
-You install the software.
-You switch it on.
+You install the software, switch it on.
 You can talk to us if you want, but most customers don’t even want to.
 I don’t blame them.
-Um, we have a knowledge base if you are interested in, you know, best practices and sort of the way that I’ve done SEO throughout my career.
+We have a knowledge base if you are interested in, you know, best practices and sort of the way that I’ve done SEO throughout my career.